 12 longest words in different languages of the world

-facts about dogs
+Interesting facts about Christmas